You want to sell your Hawaii house, and you want to get top dollar.

 *NOTE: These instructions are if you’re looking to get full retail value for your house sale.
 However, if you don’t want to do the things below… or don’t have the time or money to do the things below… you can still sell your Hawaii house fast for a fair value in a win-win sale that’ll save you time and expense.

-1) Clean, clean and clean some more.
+1) Clean, clean, and clean some more.
 Even vacant houses get dusty and dirty, so keep it up!
 Nothing short of gleaming perfection will impress buyers.
 If you’re not a total clean freak, you may want to hire someone who is to help you out until you sell.

 If you’re a slob, consider finding somewhere else to live while you show your house (not joking).
 Maybe you can bribe your cleanest friend to trade houses with you?
 Seriously, keeping everything immaculate really helps buyers feel comfortable in your space.
-Nothing stops people faster from buying than feeling icky from dirt, grime and bugs.
+Nothing stops people faster from buying more than feeling icky from dirt, grime, and bugs.

 2) Cultivate a cohesive, neutral style.
 You don’t have to paint every wall off-white.
 In fact, some subtle colors can really help change the feel of some rooms – for example, a soft yellow will help brighten up a dark kitchen, while a deep dark blue or green will help a bright bedroom to feel like a calm place to sleep (but be careful, dark colors will also make rooms feel small so use carefully).

 Spend the money to get high-quality paint and professional help.
-Subconsciously people will pay more money for a property with just the right colors and very neat lines – it makes the home feel more solidly built, even though it’s just paint!
+Subconsciously people will pay more money for a property with just the right colors and very neat lines – it makes the home feel more solidly built, even though it’s just painted!